ncsurobotics/ncsurobotics.github.io/src/pages/dry_run/dry_run.md

 3. Then, type each thruster number followed by enter and make sure that the thruster moves
 4. After testing all thrusters, type "q" and press enter to exit.

+> [!NOTE]
-ℹ️ *If you get error 255 from the control board scripts, this indicates a timeout occurred.
+> If you get error 255 from the control board scripts, this indicates a timeout occurred.
 This is likely not a communication error with the control board.
 Just re-run the script and try again.
-It should work.*
+It should work.

 If any of the following occur, fix them!